-7. Nonplaning Jibe
+7. Non-planing Jibe

-To prepare for jibing do the following (Figure A): (1) head off on a broad reach; (2) move your hands back on the boom.
+To prepare for jibing do the following: (1) head off on a broad reach (A in the figure below; note the arrow indicates the wind direction); (2) move your hands back on the boom.
 The lighter the wind, the further back on the boom you will need to move your hands.
 In addition, prepare to jibe by moving your back foot further back on the board.
 The further back on the board you are, the snappier your jibes will be.
 Keep those knees bent!
 Finally, look before you initiate the turn so that you do not turn into the path of an oncoming sailor.

-To initiate the turn swing the sail to windward across the front of the board (Figure B).
-Keep this position until you turn past a dead run (Figure C).
+To initiate the turn swing the sail to windward across the front of the board (B in the figure below).
+Keep this position until you turn past a dead run (C).
 The wind will be blowing directly from behind.
 This is the time to switch your feet so that your front foot becomes your back foot and your back foot becomes your front foot.